 Aviatrix Gateway to Palo Alto Firewall¶

-This document describes how to build an IPSec tunnel based site2cloud connection between Aviatrix Gateway and Palo Alto Networks Firewall.
+This document describes how to build an IPSec tunnel based Site2Cloud connection between an Aviatrix Gateway and a Palo Alto Networks Firewall.
 To simulate an on-prem Firewall, we use a VM-Series in an AWS VPC.

 Network setup is as following: